samahzephyr/samahzephyr/README.md

 - 👋 Hi, I’m @samahzephyr
-- 👀 I’m interested in having lot of sex
+- 👀 I’m interested in data science, machine learning and python
-- 🌱 I’m currently learning how to make money as Arichandran said
+- 🌱 I’m currently learning digital marketing , entreprenuership
-- 💞️ I’m looking to collaborate on sex, of course
+- 💞️ I’m looking to collaborate with like minded individual who are skilled
-- 📫 How to reach me?
-You can't see me
+- 📫 How to reach me? samah.zephyr@gmail.com , abdulla abid samah on linked in , 8111843307

 <!---
 samahzephyr/samahzephyr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.